rcubillo/WordGuessGame/README.md

 ## About

 - This is the hangman game.
 The idea of this game is to guess the word by typing different letters.
 You will have a few intents before the game over.
+The theme for this game is the reggae.

 ## License